 Meet Kevin Simons (A.K.A.
 Biscuit)

-Meet Kevin Simons (A.K.A Biscuit) – “This baby turns on a dime!”
+“This baby turns on a dime!”

 An upstate New Yorker born and raised, Buscuit is an avid boating enthusiast.
 His favorite adventure with his Omeo is going to Thousand Islands for fishing trips.
 He says that the hardest part of having a disability is giving up things he loves, but the Omeo has brought back the joy he has being outdoors with people.
 These days most of those outdoor adventures are closer to home, frequenting Lake Ontario for fishing day trips.
 Due to multiple strokes, Biscuit prefers to use the joystick for added control when operating his Omeo.